"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 In my experience, there are a few things that have made survival in nursing possible.
 Few to none of them look like traditional self-care techniques.

-1. Nursing feels sustainable to me now because I feel (and have) the freedom to quit.
+- The first is: Lock in your freedom to quit.
+Nursing feels sustainable to me now because I feel (and have) the freedom to quit.
 This might seem contradictory, but one of the things that keeps me going is the knowledge that I’ll be okay if I leave.
+I don’t depend on my nursing paycheck to pay my bills… my investments do that.
 Because that’s the case, I don’t feel trapped in an unacceptable situation.

-2. Nursing also feels sustainable because I don’t work full-time.
+- The second is: Set yourself up so you don’t have to work full time.
 In all of the research, one of the consistent findings is that your risk of burnout as a nurse drops exponentially if you work half time or less.
 I can attest to this.
 Working 20 - 25 hours a week as a nurse is much better than working 36 - 48 hours a week.
 It means that I don’t feel constantly overwhelmed by the mess of problems that come along with front-line nursing work.
 It’s not all of my life.
 It’s just a part of it.

-3. And nursing also feels sustainable because from time to time, I take long periods away from it.
+- The third: be ready to take long periods of time off.
+Nursing feels more sustainable now because I accept that I need to take long periods away from it.
 After my 5 year “sabbatical” when I quit nursing, I realized how helpful it can be to take time away from the field.
-I’ve had the same job for several years now, but I’ve taken a month off on several occasions when I felt like I was slipping back into stressful patterns.
+I’ve had the same job for several years now, but I take every other week off and about every 6th month off.
+That really helps me keep perspective on my job and my life.

 All of that adds up to a feeling that I don’t hate nursing, and I don’t need to leave the field.